shrinerb/shrine/doc/paperclip.md

+---
-# Shrine for Paperclip Users
+title: Shrine for Paperclip Users
+---

 This guide is aimed at helping Paperclip users transition to Shrine, and it consists of three parts: